chadwhitaker/numbar-docs/README.md

 <img src="http://i.imgur.com/7tO6Mxm.png" alt="" width="421">

-Next, make this JSON publically available online and accessible from a URL.
-You'll want to visit your JSON URL to verify your important metric is displaying correctly.
+Next, make this JSON accessible online via a URL, and then copy that URL to the “Endpoint” setting inside of the Numbar app preferences:

+<img src="http://i.imgur.com/zXGVgMO.png" alt="" width="462">

+Numbar will now check your endpoint every 30 seconds for any changes.
+If there is a change, the new value will reflect in your menu bar.

-You can always secure this endpoint using Basic Auth.
+Note: You can secure this endpoint using a password by enabling Basic Auth.
 [Learn More](#security-basic-auth)

-Finally, copy the URL for your remote JSON page and paste it in the “Endpoint” setting inside of the Numbar app preferences:

-<img src="http://i.imgur.com/zXGVgMO.png" alt="" width="462">

-Numbar will now visit your endpoint every 30 seconds and check for any changes.
-If there is a change, the new value will reflect in your macOS menu bar.

-Note: You can modify how often Numbar checks for changes inside the Numbar General Preferences.

   <br/><br/><br/>

 ## Dropdown

-Displaying one important metric is great, but sometimes you need access to more data.
-You can extend your metrics using the Numbar dropdown.
+Displaying one important metric is great, but sometimes you need quick access to more.
+Numbar allows you to extend your metrics inside the Numbar dropdown.

-To display more metrics inside the Numbar dropdown, include a `dropdown` property in your remote JSON.
+To display a table of metrics inside the Numbar dropdown, include the `dropdown` property in your remote JSON.
 There are two formats you can use:

 <br/>

-#### Option A: Plain List
+#### Dropdown Option A: Plain List

 Include a `dropdown` property with an array of metrics: